 After finishing my Ph.D. at the University of Strathclyde on solid state NMR of crosslinked polymers with Prof. D.C.
-Sherrington and Prof C.E.
-Snape I started a STA-Royal Society Fellowship in Japan.
+Sherrington FRS and Prof C.E.
+Snape FRSE, I started a STA-Royal Society Fellowship in Japan.
 In Tokyo Institute of Technology, Japan I worked with with Prof. I. Ando and afterwards I worked with Prof. Y. Sasanuma (now at the University of Chiba) at the National Institute of Materials & Chemicals, Tsukuba.
 After completing this fellowship in Sept.
 1996, I returned to the UK and worked for a short while at University of Manchester with Dr. F. Heatley on solid state NMR of biodegradable polymers.
 I was appointed as a lecturer in the Dept. of Chemistry, Imperial College London in 1997.
-Here I have successfully established an inter-disciplinary research centre for solid state NMR.
+Here, I have successfully established an inter-disciplinary research centre for solid state NMR.
 I currently collaborate with the Dept of Materials, Chemical Engineering and Cell and Molecular Biology.

 et al., 2021, Molecular interaction and partitioning in α-Keratin using 1H NMR Spin-Lattice (T1) relaxation times, Journal of the Royal Society Interface, Vol:18, ISSN:1742-5662, Pages:1-8

 et al., 2021, Activating mechanosensitive channels embedded in droplet interface bilayers using membrane asymmetry, Chemical Science, Vol:12, ISSN:2041-6520, Pages:2138-2145

 et al., 2020, O-17 NMR spectroscopy as a tool to study hydrogen bonding of cholesterol in lipid bilayers, Chemical Communications, Vol:56, ISSN:1359-7345, Pages:14499-14502